Amirarsalan-sn/Latex-for-quantum-study/README.md

 # Latex-for-quantum-study

-This Repository includes resouces for latex code of an study about Quantum Machine Learning and its Applications.
+This Repository contains resouces for latex code of an study about Quantum Machine Learning and its Applications.

 ## Study Reference